ammarhakim/gkyl-doc/source/postgkyl/output.rst

-The motivation behind this is, that unless the user specifies a component, he/she wants to get an overview on all of them and not clutter the whole destop with figures.
+The motivation behind this is, that unless the user specifies a component, he/she wants to get an overview on all of them and not clutter the whole desktop with figures.
 However, this could be overcome with the ``--squeeze`` flag which puts all the components into just a single subplot (useful, for example, for comparing different components of an electromagnetic field).